 Injection and compression molding

-The injection and compression molding group specializes in the development of large-series processing technologies for flowable material systems.
-In addition to standard injection molding and compression molding processes, work is focused on single-stage resource- and energy-efficient direct processes, tailored local continuous-fiber reinforcement, and spraying processes.
+The injection and compression molding group specializes in the development of processes and methods for flowable material systems that are suitable for large-scale production.
+In addition to standard injection and compression molding processes, the main focus lies on single-stage, resource- and energy-efficient direct processes as well as customized local continuous-fiber reinforcements and functionalized mono-material systems.

 Injection molding production unit for the processing of thermoset and thermoplastic material systems